Safe Use of Pesticides To or Near Water

 - an early start if you are not local to the area

 Remember before being able to move onto an application unit such as the PA6aw.
-You must have completed and passed the PA1 Handling and Application of Pesticides.
+You must have completed the PA1 Handling and Application of Pesticides.

 Many of you are already actively using pesticides in controlling weeds and pests.
 However, you may have discovered that as a professional operator you need a certificate of competence.
 To enable you to carry on doing so.